‘Kyle’s Law’: Tennessee lawmaker proposes bill named after Kyle Rittenhouse - NewsBreak

 “I think it’s a reasonable response to make sure citizens are protected from malicious prosecutions or being prosecuted when there’s not really enough evidence in the case to pursue a criminal charge against them,” said Griffey.
 “They have to go through hiring a lawyer, hiring experts, lost wages – all costs to them.
 That’s not a fair system.”

-Lawmakers across the aisle call “Kyle’s Law” alarming and say it has no place in Tennessee law.New Mexico asks National Guard to sub for teachers amid omicron
+Lawmakers across the aisle call “Kyle’s Law” alarming and say it has no place in Tennessee law.Wind down with 17 News, sign up for our newsletter here

 “This is a serious lack of respect for and lack of trust for publicly elected officials and district attorneys nationwide,” said Rep. John Ray Clemmons (D) of House District 55.